mingyEx/leetcode-parser-old/README.md

 #### 0. To improve the debugging experience for grid and tree problems，Add a [natvis](https://www.cnblogs.com/X-Jun/p/8040916.html) file to modify the display in the locals window
   1. For linked lists, add a display similar to std::list
-  2. For tree, the value of the pointer itself is hidden, and only the member data val is displayed.
-If there are left and right sub-objects, if it is nullptr, only null is displayed.
-If it has a value, only val is displayed.
+  2. For tree, the value of the pointer itself should be hidden, and only the member data val should be displayed.
+If there are left and right sub-objects, if it is nullptr, only null should be displayed.
+If it has a value, only val should be displayed.
   3. The two-dimensional grid displays its index in the form of [y,x].

 #### 1.Support for more complex input parameter types By modifying [the regular expression](https://github.com/KargathEx/LC-parser/blob/main/lc.h#L55)